Martin Green (musician)

-Martin Green (born 28 November 1980 in Norwich, Norfolk, England) is an English musician and composer.
-He is the accordionist in the folk trio Lau, who won a Paul Hamlyn Foundation Award for Artists.
+Martin Green (born Sheffield, Yorkshire, England) is a British musician, composer and playwright, best known as the accordionist for the folk trio Lau.
+He has received four BBC Radio 2 Folk Awards as part of Lau and won an Ivor Novello Composer Award for his sound installation Aeons (2019).

 Career

 His career as a composer began in 2003 with the goliath environmental theatre production of 'Albatross' based on Shackleton's journey, which was the centrepiece of the Glastonbury Festival's Theatre Field in 2004.

 Alongside Aidan O'Rourke and Kris Drever, Green formed Lau in 2005.
 The folk trio have won awards including Best Group at the BBC Radio 2 Folk Awards on four occasions.

 Green has been developing his solo career as a composer and has received a string of commissions, most significantly his theatrical song cycle Crows’ Bones for Opera North in 2012/13.